cpp-main/cpp-tbox/README.md

 The log content includes: level, time (accurate to microseconds), thread number, module name, function name, text, file name, line number.
 It is convenient and quick to locate the problem.
 ![log show](documents/images/0002-log-show.png)
+As shown in the figure above, different log levels are clearly distinguished by colors.
+In particular, for anomalies, red and yellow are used together with highlighting, making them very eye-catching.

 **3) Flexible log output filter**
 The log level can be set separately for different modules when the program is running, as follows: